How to make your dorm room feel like your smart home | CNN Underscored

 Daybetter Smart LED Lights ($16.99, originally $22.99; amazon.com)

-If you’re looking to light up your room with the fun bright LED strip lights that went TikTok viral, these are your best bet.
+If you’re looking to light up your room with the fun, bright LED striplights that went TikTok viral, these are your best bet.
 These lights can sync with your music and offer control through a smartphone app.
-The 25ft option is great for a small space like a dorm room.
+The 25-foot option is great for a small space like a dorm room.

 Photo printers